 It gets interesting when we take a look at the lower moral stages.
-In an abbreviated form the pre-conventional stages are defined as follows: Stage 1 is directly oriented towards punishment, obedience and reward.
+In an abbreviated form these are: Stage 1 is directly oriented towards punishment, obedience and reward.
 Desired are actions that avoid punishment or deliver reward.
 At stage 2 an action is just, if it can be claimed by the involved parties and brings advantage or serves to prevent disadvantage reciprocally.
 The mutual relation is of exploiting nature.
 If we compare these two stages to the definition of extrinsic motivation by Edward L. Deci and Richard M. Ryan we obtain similar descriptions: Extrinsic motivated behavior is of exploiting character and serves to acquire a consequence, which is separable from the action.
 The behavior depends on external incentives and controls.
 The primary objective is to avoid punishment or to receive reward.

-Let’s take a look at the behaviors in the business world.
 It seems that major areas of our economy are designed by this pattern.
 Rewards, for instance, are payment, status, respect, influence or power.
 Punishments can be sanctions, dismissal, demotion, humiliation and others.
-And if it is true that the majority of this system is executed by the laws of the lowest moral stages, then this can be suspected to be one reason that prevents us as a collective from reaching higher moral stages of more universal ethics that could allow us to incorporate behaviors of a more sustainable nature intrinsically.
+This can be suspected to be one reason that prevents us as a collective from reaching higher moral stages of more universal ethics that could allow us to incorporate behaviors of a more sustainable nature intrinsically.